St. Patrick's Day Toronto 2015

 Whatever your personal feelings might be, this list of some of the best spots to partake in St. Paddy's day revelry might serve as either your guide to getting your Irish on, or a list of places to avoid on Tuesday March 17th.

-For all your drinking needs, you might also want to check out these other handy resources:
+You might also want to check out these other handy resources for all your drinking needs.

 Steam Whistle Brewery

-In what seems like a good way to test your stomach's mettle, Friday at Au Sibin is "Black Friday" with $6 Guinness and $3 JĂ¤germeister shots.
-Presumably, if you don't have too much of a "Black Saturday" as a result, you can head back to Au Sibin for live music all weekend, 32oz pitchers of Harp for $9.50 on Sunday and, for Monday, "Two floors of Madness!" including a live celtic jam session and $3.45 shots of Jameson.
+In what seems like a good way to test your stomach's mettle, Friday at Au Sibin is "Black Friday" with $6 Guinness and $3 J채germeister shots.
+Presumably, if you don't have too much of a "Hangover Saturday" as a result, you can head back to Au Sibin for live music all weekend, 32oz pitchers of Harp for $9.50 on Sunday, Irish Fry and Wings night Monday, and "Two floors of Madness!" on Tuesday the 17th including a live celtic jam session and $3.45 shots of Jameson.